Troy Archer

-James Troy Archer (January 16, 1955 – June 22, 1979) was an American football defensive tackle who played three seasons in the National Football League (NFL) for the New York Giants.
+James Troy Archer (January 16, 1955 – June 22, 1979) was an American professional football player who was a defensive tackle for three seasons with the New York Giants of the National Football League (NFL).
 He began playing football at age six after his father forged his birth certificate to show he was eight years old.

 He played football at California High School in Whittier, California where he was smaller in stature than would be expected from a professional football player.
 After high school, he grew significantly while playing college football at Rio Hondo College and the University of Colorado, Boulder.

 A resident of Guttenberg, New Jersey, Archer was killed in an auto accident during training camp.